-Welcome to the Havering section of the ELLC website.
+Welcome to the Havering page on the East London Lettings company website.

 We hope you find this web page useful in answering any questions you may have about Havering’s Housing Allocation Scheme.

 To be able to apply for Housing under Choice Homes, you will need to apply through Havering’s online application form.
 Your application will be assessed and if you meet our criteria you will be accepted on to the Housing Register.
 On completion of registration, a letter will be sent out to you advising of your registration bidding number, date, bed size entitlement, banding and login details for the ELLC site.

 Please click here for a list of direct offers made between April and October 2020, in which the following colour applies:-

 Black – Council property